anbn/convolutional-neural-network/Readme.md

 ## To get it working properly

-* check bp formula, wether output is multiplied
-* implement connection table
-* implement finite difference checking
+* implement finite difference checking for bias

 ## Nice to have

 * support subsampling over n*n instead of only 2*2 blocks